 Calculate the results as described in the general instructions.
-The value of 'd' is 1,00.
+The value of 'd' is 1,00, except for polypropylene/polyamide bicomponent, for which the value of 'd' is 1,01.

 On a homogeneous mixture of textile materials, the confidence limits of results obtained by this method are not greater than \pm 1 for a confidence level of 95 %.